nwuAI/CAN/README.md

 ## Train
 Enter python train.py to run the code.
 If you are prompted for no packages, enter pip install * * to install dependent packages

+## Inference
+After training, you can use following commands to validate your model. test.py, test_coarse.py or test_fine.py.